 Is Snorting Ativan Dangerous?

 Ativan is a central nervous system (CNS) depressant, which means it slows down brain activity and causes sedation.
-While this can be effective for treating anxiety and calming people down, some will abuse the drug for its euphoric effects.
-One method of abuse is insufflation or the act of inhaling something through the nose.
+While this can be effective for treating anxiety and calming people down, some will use the drug for its euphoric effects.
+One method of use is insufflation or the act of inhaling something through the nose.
 Snorting Ativan can be appealing because people believe it enters the bloodstream faster than oral ingestion.

-This method of abuse is dangerous for several reasons.
+This method of use is dangerous for several reasons.
 A person can cause harm to their nasal passage, easily lose track of how much they’ve snorted and been more likely to develop an addiction and risk overdose.

 To snort Ativan, most people will likely crush the tablet form into a powder.
 This is risky and harmful because the nose isn’t meant to snort powder of any kind.
 Snorting powder, like crushed-up Ativan, may cause: